How to organize a coloring play date?

 Inviting a friend round the house for a play date is usually a good idea for all involved.
 It gives the kids a chance to develop their friendships and social skills further.
 And it also gives the adults a chance to take a backseat in watching those friendships flourish.
 All in the comfort of the house.

-As an adult, keeping all participants occupied for the entire duration of play date is probably your priority.
+As an adult, keeping all participants occupied for the entire duration of the playdate is probably your priority.
 But on the other hand, it is not always the easiest task and requires some imagination.
-So what are good ideas for activities prepared for such occasion?
+So what are good ideas for activities prepared for such an occasion?
 For example, getting them to color pages is a fantastic activity for peers to engage in.
 It will provide a light-hearted focus for them to have a positive experience over such a simple activity.

 2 Coloring stations